 Where Mechanical Hazards Occur

-It occurs majorly in three (3) area:
+It occurs majorly in three (3) areas:

 - Machine moving parts: Parts of the machine that move while the machine is working.
 These may include reciprocating, rotating, and transverse moving parts, as well as feed mechanisms and auxiliary parts of the machine.